Field guideNSS Background Remover

 The coarsest and most valuable split follows the URL structure.
 Each tool lives at its own route, and modern frameworks will, if you let them, compile each route into its own chunk that loads only when someone navigates there.
 Open the background remover and you download the background remover’s code; you do not download the video editor’s code until you open the video editor.
 This maps the technical boundary onto a boundary users already understand — one tool, one page, one download — which is what makes it both effective and easy to reason about.
 Nothing about the feature set changes; only the timing of the download does.

-The reason this is so effective for a ninety-tool app specifically is that the tools are genuinely independent.
-The OCR tool and the colorize tool share very little code beyond the common shell, so putting them in the same bundle buys nothing and costs the sum of both.
+The reason this is so effective for a large multi-tool app specifically is that the tools are genuinely independent.
+The upscaler and the video editor share very little code beyond the common shell, so putting them in the same bundle buys nothing and costs the sum of both.
 Route splitting lets each tool carry its own weight and only its own weight.
 The shared parts — the layout, the routing, the design system, the upload widget — belong in a common chunk that loads once and is cached, while everything tool-specific is deferred.
 The art is in drawing that line correctly, which is the next problem.

 Lazy boundaries inside a route